Logan-Lin/quartz-blog/content/ai-system/api-fundamentals.md

 Again, the format of this JSON object is specific to API providers and functions you requested.

 > [!note]
 > You might have noticed that we've been saying HTTP protocol throughout the above section, but the URLs we are calling start with HTTPS.
 HTTPS is an extension of HTTP that additionally encrypts messages.
 Think of it as writing letters in a way that only you and the recipient can understand.
 Nowadays, almost all public APIs use HTTPS and most software blocks all non-secure HTTP communications.
-We will come back to HTTP and HTTPS when we are deploying and serving our own APIs in Lecture 3: [[wrap-ai-with-api|Wrap AI Models with APIs]] and Lecture 6: [[cloud-deployment|Cloud Deployment]].
+We will come back to HTTP and HTTPS when we are deploying and serving our own APIs in Module 3: [[wrap-ai-with-api|Wrap AI Models with APIs]] and Module 6: [[cloud-deployment|Cloud Deployment]].

 ### Standards & Design Principles

 In communications, beyond mandating rules (e.g., languages) we have "common knowledge"—for example, how an address is written (street and building number, then post code and city/area, finally country) and how a letter is structured (greetings and regards).
 You can technically refuse to adhere to such common knowledge, but it might lead to miscommunication and confusion, or you will need to attach a document stating how and why you do things differently.
 Similarly, when working with APIs, there are standards and design principles that are not mandatory but will make the APIs more predictable and intuitive, reducing the need for users and developers to extensively study the API documentation.

-We'll briefly touch on one of the more prominent and widely adopted standards: **REST (Representational State Transfer)**[^10].
+We'll briefly touch on one of the more prominent and widely adopted standards: **[REST (Representational State Transfer)](https://amplication.com/blog/rest-apis-what-why-and-how)**.
 Core REST principles include uniform interface, statelessness, cacheability, and layered system.

 **Uniform interface** ensures all interactions between applications follow a consistent pattern, for example, making the formulation of URLs intuitive and HTTP methods consistent.
 API URLs that follow this principle include:
 ```